 Are you allergic to cow's milk or intolerant to lactose or gluten?
 Here's some good news for you!
 Scientists have formulated substitutes for yoghurt from grain and nuts using probiotic bacteria.
+"The results we have obtained also show that the 'milks' studied are a good matrix for the growth and viability of probiotic bacteria for the lifetime of the product, especially after their intake," says Chelo Gonzalez, a researcher at the Universitat Politecnica de Valencia.

 Researchers at the Universitat Politecnica de Valencia have obtained new products fermented with probiotic bacteria from grains and nuts - what is known as plant-based or vegetable "milks" - are an alternative to conventional yoghurts.